russell-shizhen/DecompileApk/README.md

     This will also ensure that the adb daemon is running on your desktop, which allows Frida to discover and communicate with your device regardless of whether you’ve got it hooked up through USB or WiFi.

-### Install `frida-server` on Device (or Emulator)
+### Install `frida-server` on Emulator (or Real Device)

+Below steps are based on **Android Emulator Nexus 6P (x86)** api 23 on macOS Majave.

-First off, download the latest `frida-server` for Android from  [frida-server releases page](https://github.com/frida/frida/releases), e.g. for Android `arm64-v8a` devices, you should download [frida-server-12.4.7-android-arm64.xz](https://github.com/frida/frida/releases/download/12.4.7/frida-server-12.4.7-android-arm64.xz),  and get it running on your device:
+First off, download the latest `frida-server` for Android from  [frida-server releases page](https://github.com/frida/frida/releases), e.g. for Android `x86` emulator, you should download [frida-server-12.4.7-android-x86.xz](https://github.com/frida/frida/releases/download/12.4.7/frida-server-12.4.7-android-x86.xz),  and get it run on your emulator:

 ```bash
 adb root # might be required